 There are two main classifications for hydrocephalus:

-Non-communicating hydrocephalus — also called obstructive hydrocephalus — occurs when the flow of cerebrospinal fluid (CSF) is blocked along one or more of the narrow passages connecting the ventricles.
+- Non-communicating hydrocephalus (or obstructive) – the brain fluid becomes blocked in one or more of the narrow passages that connect the ventricles.